 Start a new career in as little as 6 months instead of 2-4 years4

-Our goal is to train as many students as we can.
-That’s why NTI has moved away from traditional semesters and their start dates.
-NTI programs start every 3 – 10 weeks (depending on the program).
+Since we’re a school, NTI’s goal is to train as many students as we can.
+That is why NTI has moved away from traditional semesters and start dates.
+Generally, NTI programs start every 3 – 10 weeks (depending on the program).

 Healthcare Professional training starts every 3 weeks.
-Programs include:
+And programs include: